chriscarrel/segment-docs/src/connections/spec/financial-services.md

 }
 ```

-### Account Deleted
+### Account Closed

-This event should be sent when an account is deleted.
+This event should be sent when an account is closed/no longer valid.

+> **Good to know**: This is equivilant to Account Deleted in other Segment specs, but fully removing accounts is not allowed in regulated industries like health care and finance.

 #### Properties